VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 {% hint style="warning" %}
 If the above conditions are true then the protocol checks that the current vToken sent to be liquidated is VAI, otherwise the liquidation fails.
 {% endhint %}
+{% hint style="info" %}
+#### Example 1

+Given this feature is enabled, and a user is eligible to be liquidated with the following debt:

+* 2,000 VAI
+* 5,000 USDT

+Liquidators will be required to liquidate the VAI position first because it is greater than `minLiquidatableVAI`.
+If they try to liquidate first the USDT position, the liquidation transaction will be reverted.

+#### Example 2

+Given this feature is enabled, and a user eligible to be liquidated with the following debts:

+* 500 VAI
+* 5,000 USDT

+Liquidators will be allowed to liquidate first the VAI position **or** the USDT position.
+Both liquidations will work because the VAI debt is less than `minLiquidatableVAI`

+{% endhint %}